mayadata-io/oep-e2e/testplan/docs/director/dmaas/dmaas.md

 ## GLOSSARY
-- WORKLOAD SETUP: A k8s cluster that should be running continuously
+- WORKLOAD SETUP: A k8s cluster that runs continuously